Dispute Resolution

 Complaints

-ODE has instituted effective complaint investigation procedures, allowing issues to be resolved in a timely manner.
-ODE reviews written and signed allegations concerning violations of state or federal special education law.
+DEW has instituted effective complaint investigation procedures, allowing issues to be resolved in a timely manner.
+DEW reviews written and signed allegations concerning violations of state or federal special education law.
 Below are links for information and the necessary forms for filing a complaint.

 Due Process